loftware/docs/CODE_OF_CONDUCT.md

 ## Reviewer Responsibilities

-Much of the work relating to the Loftware project is related to code review, and API refinement.
+Much of the of the Loft project is related to code review.

 As a part of this process, constructive criticism is **required**.
 It is therefore important that contributors work to provide feedback in a welcoming